janderson2425/Training-Guide-Bun-s-Bakery-retire/README.md

 # Training-Guide-Bun-s-Bakery

-Thank you to my class mentor Zach Woodward for showing up every Wednesday and delivering pragmatic style of mentoring.
+Thank you to my class mentor Zach Woodward for showing up every Wednesday and delivering pragmatic mentoring.

 Project includes a README file that explains the following: